puppetlabs/puppet-docs/source/pe/2.8/install_basic.markdown

 | `-ubuntu-<version and arch>.tar.gz`  | on Ubuntu LTS                                       |
 | `-aix-<version and arch>.tar.gz`  | on AIX                                       |

-#### Dependencies and OS Specific Details

-*AIX*
-In order to run the puppet agent on AIX systems, you'll need to install the following before attempting to install the agent:

-* bash
-* zlib
-* readline

-All [AIX toolbox packages](http://www-03.ibm.com/systems/power/software/aix/linux/toolbox/alpha.html) are available from IBM.

-To install the packages on your selected node directly, you can run the following (note that the RPM package provider on AIX must be run as root):
-    `rpm -Uvh ftp://ftp.software.ibm.com/aix/freeSoftware/aixtoolbox/RPMS/ppc/bash/bash-3.2-1.aix5.2.ppc.rpm`
-    `rpm -Uvh ftp://ftp.software.ibm.com/aix/freeSoftware/aixtoolbox/RPMS/ppc/zlib/zlib-1.2.3-4.aix5.2.ppc.rpm`
-    `rpm -Uvh ftp://ftp.software.ibm.com/aix/freeSoftware/aixtoolbox/RPMS/ppc/readline/readline-4.3-2.aix5.1.ppc.rpm`

-*Note:* if you are behind a firewall or running an http proxy, the above commands may not work.
-Use the link above instead to find the packages you need.

-*Note:* GPG verification will not work on AIX, the RPM version used by AIX (even 7.1) is too old.
-Also, The AIX package provider doesn't support package downgrades (installing an older package over a newer package).
-Lastly, avoid using leading zeros when specifying a version number for the AIX provider (i.e., use `2.3.4` not `02.03.04`).

-The PE AIX implementation supports the NIM, BFF, and RPM package providers.
-Check the [Type Reference](reference_type.html#package) for technical details on these providers.

-*Solaris*
-In some instances, bash may not be present on Solaris systems.
-It needs to be installed before running the PE installer.
-Install it via the media used to install the OS or via CSW if that is present on your system.

 Starting the Installer
 -----